CiscoTestAutomation/genietelemetry/docs/usage.rst

     .. code-block:: bash

-        bash$ geniemonitor -help
+        bash$ telemetry -help

 ``testbed_file``
     Mandatory argument.
 Specifies the full path/name to the testbed yaml to monitor with.
-Refer to :ref:`geniemonitor_testbed` for more details.
+Refer to :ref:`telemetry_testbed` for more details.

     .. code-block:: bash

-        bash$ geniemonitor -testbed_file /path/to/testbed.yaml
+        bash$ telemetry -testbed_file /path/to/testbed.yaml

 ``-configuration``
     optional argument, used to provide the YAML plugin configuration file.
-Use this if you want to configure your GenieMonitor to run certain plugins in custom orders for this particular run.
+Use this if you want to configure your Telemetry to run certain plugins in custom orders for this particular run.

     .. code-block:: bash

-        bash$ geniemonitor -testbed_file /path/to/testbed.yaml
+        bash$ telemetry -testbed_file /path/to/testbed.yaml
                            -configuration /path/to/config.yaml

 ``-uid``